surfer190/fixes/docs/security/serious-cryptography.md

     1 / 2^n

-The proability of not being correct is 1 - p:
+The probability of not being correct is 1 - p:

     1 - (2 / 2^n)